alphagov/govuk-rfcs/rfc-153-remove-allowlists-from-dependabot-configs.md

 That review has now been completed, concluding that RFC-126 inadvertently stopped Dependabot from raising security updates.
 It succeeded in reducing the number of PRs raised, but made little difference to the velocity at which teams merge PRs.
 It also made no noticable difference to the effort required, which has been far more directly influenced by the new team structure and the roll-out of Continuous Deployment.

-This RFC proposes reverting most of the configuration introduced in RFC-126, recognising that it will lead to a moderate increase in PRs raised, but with the benefits of receiving all security updates, keeping more dependencies up to date, and simplifying our configs.
+This RFC proposes removing allowlists from the configuration introduced in RFC-126, recognising that it will lead to a moderate increase in PRs raised, but with the benefits of receiving all security updates, keeping more dependencies up to date, and simplifying our configs.

 ## Problem

+Until [as recently as March 2022][example-security-pr], Dependabot used to raise security-related PRs for all dependencies, regardless of whether or not they appeared in the 'allow' list in the `dependabot.yml` file of a given repository.

+At some point between March and July, that behaviour changed.
+We're no longer receiving security updates for any dependency unless it is explicitly on the allow list.

+A [spike to change the Dependabot config to allow security updates][dependabot-config-spike] showed that Dependabot is not flexible or powerful enough to allow us to retain our existing allow-lists and also enable security updates globally.
+The spike concluded that the configs arrived at in RFC-126 were preventing us from receiving security updates.

+Given that these configs came in via an RFC, it is important that any major change or removal of config should also be subject to an RFC.
+We also recently spotted the intent to 'review the RFC after 6 months', so decided to perform a full review.
 Platform Reliability's [report][] found that RFC-126:

 - Succeeded in reducing the number of PRs
 - Did not lead to dependencies being merged any faster